How To Bring Your Own Carrier To Microsoft Teams (BYOC)

 They might include:

-• Pressure from procurement
+• Pressure from procurement to reduce or consolidate telecom spend

-• Pressure from IT
+• Pressure from IT to simplify management across multiple systems or regions

-• Long legacy PBX contracts
+• Long-term legacy PBX contracts still in play

-• Geographical areas unsupported by Microsoft
+• Geographical areas not yet supported by Microsoft Calling Plans or Operator Connect

-• A wider digital transformation program
+• A wider unified communications or digital transformation strategy that includes modernising voice services

 But, if not, and the decision is down to you, consider bringing your own carrier to use as your calling provider inside Teams for these reasons:

 • Control per site: total access and visibility of calls and costs.
+You maintain authority over routing, policies, and carrier relationships instead of relying on Microsoft or third-party intermediaries.

 It all begins to add up, doesn’t it?
 It’s easy to see why BYOC for Microsoft Teams is not just a blue-sky requirement, but almost a must-have for the modern communications stack.